forestobservatory/cfo-api/README.md

 Even though we have a range of geographic extents, resolutions, and metrics, it is **not** the case that we provide all permutations of extent/resolution/metric.
 For example, we clip all `Vegetation` data to the county level, but we do not clip any `Weather` data that fine.
 All weather data are only available at the state level.

-This means you don't really need to specify the geographic extent in your search.
+This means you don't really need to specify the geographic extent if you search for weather data.
 You'll get pretty far with `wind_ids = forest.search(metric="WindSpeed")`.

 <img src="img/cfo-understory.png" alt="Redwood understory" style="display:block;margin:auto;width:100%;"/>